Why Hypnosis Works for Anxiety, Panic, and Phobias

 Hypnoanalysis takes advantage of the way the brain works to relieve anxiety, phobias and panic by using in the ways described above.

 Stage fright functions the same way other anxiety works.
 Something about the setting triggers a fear response in the amygdala.
 Using hypnoanalysis we can de-condition the response.
 In addition, learning self-hypnosis and other techniques gives performers additional tools to relax and approach events with clarity and focus.

-It is a process, however.
+However, it is a process.
 The first step is to find the cause of the problem.
 The next step is to resolve the memories that conditioned the mind to develop the problem.
 We then help develop new, more effective ways to function.
 And finally, we reinforce new patterns of feeling, thinking and behaving.

 Medication is sometimes helpful and at times even needed in serious cases of depression.
 However, medication alone rarely cures depression.
 It simply relieves the symptoms helping people feel less bad.
 There is good news.
 Brain researchers are saying that hypnosis can be effective in ways medication can not.3